elmbridge/curriculum/The Elm Architecture.md

   * A description of how the model is turned into html (`view : Model -> Html`)
   * A function that given a Message and an old model tells us what the new model should look like (`update : Msg -> Model -> Model`)

-Indeed, if we look at the type annotation of `Html.App.beginnerProgram`, we see that it takes this type of record and returns a program!
+Indeed, if we look at the type signature of `Html.App.beginnerProgram`, we see that it takes this type of record and returns a program!

 ```elm
 beginnerProgram :